equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 1. Use browser to observe the basket API, when entering your basket - see HEADERS
 2. http://localhost:3000/rest/basket/6 - Can I use that to view another user?
 3. BEARER token, check HEADER for the Authorization
-4. Try another user name e.g.:
-  - curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://localhost:3000/rest/basket/3"
+4. Try another user name e.g.: curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://localhost:3000/rest/basket/3"

 </code>

+- Bonus: Check "main.js" and search for /api - see if you can find something related to "Users"<!-- .element: style="font-size:0.8em"-->
+- Try the API you probably found<!-- .element: style="font-size:0.8em"-->

 ---
 ## A01:Login as admin